 Here is an interesting article that suggests the reason the severity of COVID-19 pneumonia are clearly age-related may be the result of declining levels of melatonin: “COVID-19, Pneumonia & Inflammasomes – The Melatonin Connection.”

-Ideas for how to increase your consumption of monolaurin:
+How to increase your consumption of monolaurin:

 Replace MCT oil (medium chain triglyceride), an extract of coconut oil with whole coconut oil to make Bulletproof coffee or use both.
 (Note: MCT oil has no monolaurin.)